NICHI represents Indigenous housing providers across the country

 Here for your community

 If your community is in need of housing support or services, NICHI is ready to collaborate.
-Contact: Jeff Loucks, Interim CEO Jeff@nichihousing.com
+Contact: info@nichihousing.com

 National Urban, Rural, and Northern Indigenous Housing Coalition Declaration Signatories